valchkou/cassandra-driver-mapping/README.md

 <a name="jump_init"/>

 - Init Mapping Session.
 MappingSession is your interface to mapper.
-You can instantiate as many mapping sessions as you want.
-It's threadsafe.
+You can instantiate as many mapping sessions as you want or share one across the application as it's threadsafe.

 ```java
 	import com.datastax.driver.core.Session;